-Since we started our win a house competition section we've been approached a number of times about how to run them.
-Let's be clear from the outset and state that we've never run a house raffle.
-We have no experience in undertaking such a giveaway and have no desire to do so.
-However over the years we've observed how other competitions have been managed and hopefully we can offer some pointers and advice if you're considering going down this route.
+Over the years we've been approached numerous times by people asking how they can giveaway their property in a win a house competition.
+We've also been asked a number of times to run property prize draws.
+We've never run a house raffle, we have no experience in undertaking such a giveaway and have no desire to do so - so there's no point asking us.
+However over the years we've observed how other win a house competitions have been managed and hopefully we can offer some pointers and advice if you're seriously considering going down this route.

 In our view this is the first thing you should be asking yourself.
 Why do you want to give your property away in a competition?
-Is it because you can't sell it via conventional means or do you think it's a way of making money?
+Is it because you can't sell it via conventional means or do you think it's a really simple way of making money?
 If you're struggling to sell then perhaps you need to address that issue first.
 Perhaps talk to your Estate Agent and see if there's anything you can do to attract buyers.
 If you're hoping to make pots of cash then we're not going to judge, but just be aware that running a raffle is perhaps not the easiest thing to do and it may actually cost you money.
-Hopefully you want to run a competition because you have a wonderful property that will be attractive to entrants.
+It's not just a case of set up your prize draw and be overwhelmed with ticket sales.

 Once you've got things going it's not just a case of sitting back and waiting for all the tickets to sell.
 You're going to have to work hard in dealing with entrants, encouraging further sales, keeping people up to date, maanging social media and doing media stuff.
 People like to know tickets are selling so make announcements at various milestones.
 The more tickets that sell the bigger the cash prize alternative or the closer to the property being won.
 In our view the successful competitions are the ones which take advantage of the early weeks or media and user interest.

-A website that lists win a house competitions suggesting "don't do it"?
+A website that lists win a house competitions suggesting "don't do it" to people wanting to raffle a house?
 Well yes!
-Actually it's our top piece of advice to anyone who contacts us for advice.
-The thing is is if you're asking for our advice then you've probably not researched things enough.
+Actually this is our top piece of advice to anyone who contacts us about house competitions.
+The thing is is if you're asking us for advice then you've probably not researched things enough.
 If you're umming and ahhing then you're not committed to the stress and strain of the process ahead of you.
-Running a house raffle is stressful and can be a rollercoaster of difficulties.
-You could be lucky and turnover a competition in a matter of weeks but you could be trying to flog tickets for up to a year.
+Running a house raffle is stressful and can be a multitude of difficulties.
+You could be lucky and turnover a competition in a matter of weeks but you could also be trying to flog tickets for up to a year with little or no reward.
 If you're not sure that's for you then don't do it.

 In our view the more knowledge you accumulate before going ahead with the process the better.
 It's easy to be seduced by the competitions that are completing and the idea of selling your home way above the asking price, but read the below and just be aware that it might be tougher than you expected.